FrostyX/frostyx.github.io/_posts/2020-01-17-software-tips-for-nerds.md

 layout: post
 title: Software tips for nerds
 lang: en
-tags: desktop fedora vim vimwiki
+tags: desktop fedora vim vimwiki software
 ---

 This article should rather be called _What software I started using in 2019_ but I just didn't like that title.
 It is going to be the first post in a yearly series on this topic.